Charleston-area plastic surgeon sues Zillow over inaccurate home listing

 A plastic surgeon who's trying to sell his Daniel Island home says a false statement on the Zillow website hurt his reputation, and he wants the online real estate giant to cover his losses.

-Dennis Schimpf filed a defamation and negligence lawsuit in Berkeley County this week against Zillow, alleging that the website inaccurately reported that his Woodford Street home was in foreclosure.
+Dennis Schimpf filed a defamation and negligence lawsuit in Berkeley County this week, alleging the website inaccurately reported that his Woodford Street home was in foreclosure.

-At the time, the Charleston-area plastic surgeon had put the home on the market with a nearly $1.1 million sale price.

 Schimpf, in court papers, says the foreclosure notice was on Zillow's website for more than two weeks in January 2018.
 Once he became aware of it, Schimpf said he contacted legal counsel to have it removed.
 The inaccurate information was then removed within days.